MicrosoftDocs/security/compass/incident-response-playbook-phishing.md

 #### Server 2016 and newer

 By default, ADFS in Windows Server 2016 has basic auditing enabled.
 With basic auditing, administrators can see five or less events for a single request.
-But you can raise or lower the auditing level by using the PowerShell cmdlet:
+But you can raise or lower the auditing level by using this command:

 ```powershell
 Set-AdfsProperties -AuditLevel Verbose